Universal Maximum Likelihood (List) Decoding via Fast Vector-Matrix Multiplication: Introduction

 The idea of representing codeword likelihoods as inner products can be traced back, in an early form, to the work of Conway and Sloane in 1986~\cite{DecodingTechnique:ConwayS'86}, who studied specific channels with binary codes and showed that, in those cases, ML decoding is equivalent to finding the codeword closest in Euclidean distance.
 By contrast, our method makes no assumptions about the noise model and is not a distance-based decoder; it can thus be viewed as a systematic and efficiently implementable generalization of their approach.

 Unlike all previously known ML decoding methods, the proposed decoder universally achieves a complexity of $\Oh(2^k)$, which is independent of the block length $n$ when the code rate $k/n$ is assumed to be fixed.
 This complexity is also independent of the SNR level, distinguishing it from approaches like GRAND~\cite{GRAND:DuffyKLM'19}.
 Moreover, the algorithm does not depend on the specific received sequence, unlike the algebraic ML decoder of~\cite{MLAlgebraicDecoder:KanekoNIH'94}.
 The complexity of our proposed method is smaller by a logarithmic factor compared to the best known trellis-based ML decoding via the Viterbi algorithm.
-This makes the method particularly attractive for low-SNR channels—a relatively uncharted regime—where reliable transmission demands low-rate codes with large minimum distance.
-In this setting, approximate ML decoding algorithms fail to deliver satisfactory performance, and exact ML decoders cannot achieve lower complexity than ESD.
-Furthermore, when extended to list decoding, the algorithm's complexity increases only logarithmically with the list size, in contrast to other approaches such as SOGRAND~\cite{SOGRAND:YuanMGD'25} and List Viterbi~\cite{ListViterbi:SeshadriS'94}, whose complexity grows linearly with the list size.
+This makes the method particularly attractive for low-SNR channels—a relatively unexplored regime where reliable transmission requires low-rate codes with large minimum distance~\cite{low_capacity_RM}.
+For example, Reed–Muller (RM) codes \( \text{RM}(r, m) \) have long been employed in deep-space and satellite communications due to their high minimum distance and simple majority-logic decoding~\cite{Marriage_heaven,ReedMuller_benchmark,One_step_RM}.
+For fixed order \( r \), the dimension of RM codes scales as \( k = \Omega(\log n) \), i.e., it grows logarithmically with the block length \( n \).
+In this regime of very low SNRs and code rates, approximate ML decoding algorithms fail to provide satisfactory performance, and exact ML decoders cannot achieve lower complexity than exhaustive search.
+Moreover, when extended to list decoding, the proposed algorithm’s complexity increases only logarithmically with the list size, unlike other approaches such as SOGRAND~\cite{SOGRAND:YuanMGD'25} and List Viterbi~\cite{ListViterbi:SeshadriS'94}, whose complexity grows linearly with the list size.

 Our approach (just as ESD and Viterbi decoding) does not impose assumptions on the noise or channel model.
 In contrast, prior works such as~\cite{GRAND:DuffyKLM'19,UniVersalList:XiangpingX'25} assume additive noise, with~\cite{GRAND:DuffyKLM'19} focusing on symmetric channels and~\cite{UniVersalList:XiangpingX'25} restricted to discrete (binary-input, multiple-output) channels.
 Our method achieves these advantages at the expense of increased storage, i.e., higher \emph{space complexity}.
 This observation is consistent with the well-known principle of \emph{time--space tradeoffs} in computer science, where reductions in computational time often require increased memory usage~\cite{CormenEtAl2009}.